 Implement autocomplete

 A hash set can check if a word exists in O(1), but finding all words with a prefix requires checking every word.
-A trie solves this efficiently.
+A trie solves this efficiently by organizing words into a tree where shared prefixes share the same nodes.
+This means words like "cat", "car", and "care" all share the path c-a and only branch where they differ.

 Trie Structure